- What is the accounts payable approval process?

 Why it works: Paying invoices strategically keeps cash flow healthy, avoids late fees, and allows businesses to leverage vendor incentives.
 Timely payments also ensure a steady supply chain by strengthening trust with suppliers.

 According to research by Ardent Partners, processing a single invoice cost an average of $10.18 in 2023, up 10% from 2022 due to inflation and labor costs.
-By streamlining workflows with AP automation software, businesses can reduce these costs and free up cash flow for more strategic uses.
+By streamlining workflows with invoice automation software, businesses can reduce these costs and free up cash flow for more strategic uses.

 Also, make sure to pay attention to: